-Knitting your way out of the agony: World Mental Health Day
+Knitting your way out of the agony: Stress Awareness Month

 We can’t say that knitting cures all, but we DO know that it can help you feel a whole lot better.
-Earlier this year, we talked about the benefits of talking, and how knitting and crochet help to deal with anxiety and depression, from joining knitting groups to focusing on colour – this year’s World Mental Health Day sought to raise awareness of the “Fundamental Facts” of mental health, in the hope that people with mental health problems can live with dignity and not stigma.
+Earlier this year, we talked about the benefits of talking, and how knitting and crochet help to deal with anxiety and depression, from joining knitting groups to focusing on colour in the hope that people with mental health problems can live with dignity and not stigma.

 Read our LoveKnitting story: